Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Final Thoughts on Applying to UT Austin

-For students navigating UT Austin undergraduate admissions, preparation, clarity, and thoughtful storytelling can make a real difference.
+For students navigating UT Austin admissions, preparation, clarity, and thoughtful positioning make a real difference.

 Is UT Austin test optional?

-No. UT Austin requires SAT or ACT scores for freshman applicants starting with Fall 2025 entry and beyond.
+No. UT Austin requires SAT or ACT scores for freshman applicants starting with Fall 2025.

 How does automatic admission work?